-In fall 2015, the Plainfield campus opened the newly renovated building for the Health Sciences programs.
-Students in the Practical Nursing, Emergency Health Science, and Paramedic Programs are studying in newly built, stateof-the-art labs.
+In fall 2015, the Plainfield campus Annex building was completed for the Health Sciences programs.
+Students in the Practical Nursing, Emergency Health Science, and Paramedic Programs are studying in newly built, state-ofthe-art labs.
+It houses a new information commons, a cafeteria, the Academic Learning Center and the bookstore.